 Director Cooper doesn't need much time to characterize Tom and his relationship to the war.
 He is nowhere to be seen for the first three minutes: The film begins with a black screen and the sound of men, horses and trucks, then cuts to archival footage shot (by Germans) from planes.
 Near the segment's end, Hitler is shown looking out the window of a plane, apparently admiring the accomplishments of his luftwaffe.
 Still no Tom.

 The next shot pans left to right on the faces of British soldiers on a landing craft, but, though we learn later that this is Tom's outfit, Tom is not among them.
 Next is a cut to a grainy, unfocused shot of a soldier running toward us; he is shot, his weapon flying from his hand.
 Before that image can sink in, it is graphically matched to pre-war Tom running toward us.

 Because of this delay, Tom has to catch a later bus, misses his train, and reaches his destination late and alone.
-Anyone who has ever been in the military or has seen bad movies about it, already knows this guy is in a world of "crap," and is about to get torn a new one, as the vulgar expression goes.
+Anyone who has ever been in the military or has seen bad movies about it, already knows this guy is in "a world of shit," and is about to get torn a new one, as the vulgar expression goes.

 Don't we know Tom by now?
 Haven't we met people like this?
 How would they do, storming the beaches of Normandy?
 What chance would they have?

 Tom is made of the same stuff as Vonnegut's Billy Pilgrim, Tim O'Brien's Tim O'Brien, and the young narrator of Randall Jarrell's "Death of the Ball-Turret Gunner" (see below).
 Whatever that stuff is, it was not made for war.